How to Raise Venture Capital Like a Pro (Complete Guide)

 Pitch Deck

 When fundraising, skip the business plan and get a Pitch Deck put together.
-If you don’t already have a pitch deck, we recommend checking out our article to learn how to build a pitch deck.
+If you don’t already have a pitch deck, we recommend checking out our article on how to build a pitch deck.

-Note: If your pitch deck design sucks, hire someone on Fiverr to redesign it.
+Note: If your pitch deck design could use some improvement, hire someone on Fiverr to redesign it.
 It will cost $30 and will look like a professional designer spent weeks on it.
 We recommend you use Usamaahsan, he’s extremely talented and we recommend him to all of our customers.

 Data Room